Nanette Ellis

-Nanette Mae Ellis was a 41-year-old advertising manager who was murdered in her home on Manuka Drive, Boronia, Victoria on February 10, 1984.
+Nanette Mae Ellis was a 41-year-old advertising manager who was murdered in her home on Manuka Drive, Boronia, Victoria on 10 February 1984.
 Despite extensive investigations, the case remains unsolved as of 2025.

 Personal life

 Nanette Mae Ellis was a 41-year-old divorcee and single mother of two boys, at the time of her death.
 She lived at 39 Manuka Drive, Boronia Victoria Australia.

 Nanette Ellis worked as an advertising manager for The Free Press in Belgrave, located in the Victorian Dandenong Ranges.
 The Free Press was part of the Leader Associated Newspapers in Blackburn.
 She had no known criminal associations and led a quiet routine life prior to the events leading up to her murder.
 She was well-regarded by her colleagues and community.

 Murder

 Events leading up to her murder

-On Tuesday the 31st January 1984 after the long weekend, Nanette's car broke down outside the Burvale Hotel on the Burwood Highway.
+On Tuesday 31 January 1984 after the long weekend, Nanette's car broke down outside the Burvale Hotel on the Burwood Highway.
 The radiator had boiled.
 She rang her sons to come and pick her up while the RACV was organised to tow her car to be repaired.
 She said she heard a bang somewhere up near where she left from Belgrave.
 A large rock was found wedged between the grill and the radiator that had put a hole in it.
 The radiator was then fixed.

-The next day Wednesday the 1st February a rock smashed through her windscreen while she was driving to work on Monbulk road.
+The next day Wednesday 1 February a rock smashed through her windscreen while she was driving to work on Monbulk road.

-The following day Thursday the 2nd February, Nanette's car again had rocks thrown at it on her way home from work.
+The following day Thursday 2 February, Nanette's car again had rocks thrown at it on her way home from work.
 The rock landed on the roof of her car in the same spot as the day before.

-On Friday 3rd February on her way to work another rocked smashed her windscreen in the same area as the previous days.
+On Friday 3 February on her way to work another rocked smashed her windscreen in the same area as the previous days.
 This time it came into her car and landed on the back seat.
 It was a large rock like the ones from the railway line opposite the incident.

-On Saturday the 4th February between 8pm and 10pm her car had paint poured over it in her Manuka Drive home that evening.
+On Saturday 4 February between 8pm and 10pm her car had paint poured over it in her Manuka Drive home that evening.

-Then on Monday the 6th February her car was again vandalised in her driveway at home.
+Then on Monday 6 February her car was again vandalised in her driveway at home.
 This time the number plate and radio aerial was ripped off, the windscreen wipers had been bent back, and her tyres were slashed - one was still hissing when Nanette discovered this damage.
 It was then that Nanette stockpiled weapons by the front door including an air rifle, golf club and wooden baton for protection, in case the prowlers came back- she was so scared.

 The next couple of nights nothing else happened as she had police surveillance and friends stayed over to protect her.
 By this stage she was also getting police escorts to and from work.